What is FCFE (Free Cash Flow to Equity)?

 - The formula for Terminal value using Free Cash Flow to Equity is FCFF (2022) x (1+growth) / (Keg)

 - The growth rate is the perpetuity growth of Free Cash Flow to Equity.
-In our model, we have assumed this growth rate to be 3%.
+We have assumed this growth rate to be 3% in our model.

-- Once you calculate the Terminal Value, then find the present value of the Terminal Value.
+- Once you calculate the Terminal Value, find the present value of the Terminal Value.

 Step 5 – Find the Present Value